So You Want to Work in Digital Health...

 Using a recruiter

 Recruiters have a good understanding of the industry and established networks, which allows them to efficiently match candidates with suitable roles in this specialized field.
 They're familiar with the skills and experience required for various positions and can offer valuable insights on emerging trends, high-demand roles, and attractive employers within digital health.
-Since they get paid a percentage of a hired candidate's first year salary, company’s tend to use recruiters for roles that are especially hard to fill.
+Since they get paid a percentage of a hired candidate's first-year salary, companies tend to use recruiters for roles that are especially hard to fill.
 Check out search firms Onboard Health, Daversa, Russell Reynolds Associates, Oxeon, and True.

 Let people know you’re looking